Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/user_manual.md

 The app opens in a browser.
 If you do not upload a CSV file, the dashboard uses the bundled sample dataset.

+If you are new to the app, open the `Guide` tab before working with real data.

 ## Uploading Data

+1. In `Dataset source`, choose either a bundled demo dataset or `Upload CSV`.
-1. Use the sidebar file uploader to select a CSV file.
+2. If you upload a file, use the file uploader to select your CSV.
-2. Confirm that the raw preview looks correct.
+3. Confirm that the raw preview looks correct.
-3. Select the date column.
+4. Select the date column.
-4. Select the revenue column.
+5. Select the revenue column.
-5. Optionally select a transactions column.
+6. Optionally select transactions, holiday, and promotion columns.
-6. Optionally select filter columns such as product category, store, or product ID.
+7. Optionally select filter columns such as product category, store, or product ID.
-7. Choose the aggregation frequency: Daily, Weekly, or Monthly.
+8. Choose the aggregation frequency: Daily, Weekly, or Monthly.

+Use the small `i` popovers in the app whenever you are unsure how to read a section.

 ## Using Filters

 If filter columns are selected, the sidebar shows filter controls.
 Select the categories, stores, or products you want to analyze.
 If all values are selected, the dashboard analyzes the full cleaned dataset.

+Remember that filters change all KPIs, charts, forecasts, anomalies, and exports.

 ## Overview Tab